zudochkin/awesome-newsletters/README.md

 * [Data Science Weekly Newsletter](https://www.datascienceweekly.org/).
 A free weekly newsletter featuring curated news, articles and jobs related to Data Science.
 * [Hadoop Weekly](https://www.hadoopweekly.com/).
 Summary of the week's top news in the Apache Hadoop™ ecosystem.
 * [Data Elixir](https://dataelixir.com/).
 A weekly newsletter of the best data science news and resources from around the web.
 [Archive](https://dataelixir.com/issues).
-* [Deep Learning Weekly](http://www.deeplearningweekly.com/).
-That's new and exciting from academia to the grubby depth of industry right to your inbox.
 * [Artificial Intelligence Weekly](http://aiweekly.co/).
 A weekly collection of the best news and resources on Artificial Intelligence amd Machine Learning.
 * [The Wild Week in AI](https://www.getrevue.co/profile/wildml).
 A weekly AI & Deep Learning newsletter.
 * [Machine Learning Weekly](http://mlweekly.com/).
 A hand-curated newsletter about machine learning and deep learning.